mp49/ADSimPeaks/README.md

 In both the above cases the data type is UInt16.
 The ```NDDataType_t``` enum can be found in the areaDetector documentation, however the driver supports changing the data type at runtime.

 The example IOC applications also use the areaDetector PVAccess plugin to export the data over PVAccess for visualization in a client application.
-This is done like:
+For example:
 ```
 NDPvaConfigure(D1.PV1,100,0,D1.SIM,0,"ST99:Det:Det1:PV1:Array",0,0,0)
 ```